 Hirshhorn Museum and Sculpture Garden

 Many authors have tried their hand at writing a story in just six words with sometimes touching and sometimes hilarious results!
 One of our favorites is "Streets full of water.
 Please advise." by author Robert Benchley.
 Do you think you can tell a whole story using six words?
-We invite D.C.
-Middle and High School students to give it a try with our Six Word Story contest!
-Submit your story by Jan.
-17, 2020 to be considered for some great prizes!
-Learn more about the contest details and how to submit your story.
+We invited D.C.
+Middle and High School students to give it a try with our six word story contest!
+This year's winners are Cecilia Pirozzi (Middle School) and Margaret Goletiani (High School).

 While your child is home over the holidays there are a number of ways you can turn everyday activities into fun and engaging learning experiences.
 Learn how with ReadyRosie, a platform for parents of children ages birth to 8 that teaches you how to do these activities through short videos delivered to your email or mobile phone.
 Sign up for ReadyRosie today and start learning!